amoracr/yii2-backup/README.md

 - Requires a linux system.
 - Currently only MySQL on localhost is supported.
 - Currently only MariaDB on localhost is supported.
+- Currently only PostgreSQL on localhost is supported.

 Getting started